-This track is perhaps the most southern piste in continental Europe, it starts in Algeciras and goes all along the coast to Tarifa without touches any tarmac.
-I had it pending for a long time, and what a better way of strike it off of my list than with a new bike? 🙂
+This track is probably the most southern piste in continental Europe, it starts in Algeciras and goes all along the coast to Tarifa without touching any tarmac.
+I had it pending for a long time, and what a better way of strike this off of my list than with a new bike? 🙂

 The proximity to the sea offers stunning views of the Strait of Gibraltar and the African coast.

 The dirt road soon becomes full of rocks, where the AJP’s suspensions show how good they are, at the same level of any enduro bike.